fmay/cc-js-intro-1-variables/.guides/sections.md

 var area = pi*radius*radius;
 ```

 Above we have both a variable and a constant.
-The variable `x` can be modified by code statements afetr it has been defined.
+The variable `x` can be modified by code statements after it has been defined.

 A constant cannot ever be modified once it has been defined.
 Pi is obviously a constant value and would never be modified.